 Author contributions: Gomaa AI and Waked I conceived of and designed the study; Gomaa AI, Hashem MS, and Al-Khatib A collected the data; Gomaa AI, Abdel-Razek W, Hashem MS, and Waked I analyzed and interpreted the data, and revised the manuscript; Gomaa AI and Waked I wrote the manuscript; Waked I revised and approved the final version of the manuscript.

-Supported by grant from the Science and Technology Development Fund (STDF), Egypt, Project No. 1519.
+Supported by grant from the Science and Technology Development Fund, Egypt, Project No. 1519.

 Ethics approval: The study was reviewed and approved by the National Liver Institute Review Board (IRB00003413).